vimeo/psalm/docs/plugins.md

 1. Its `type` field is set to `psalm-plugin`
 2. It has `extra.psalm.pluginClass` subkey in its `composer.json` that reference an entry-point class that will be invoked to register the plugin into Psalm runtime.
-3. Entry-point class implements `Psalm\PluginApi\PluginEntryPointInterface`
+3. Entry-point class implements `Psalm\Plugin\PluginEntryPointInterface`

 ### Using skeleton project